naufalHaidar12342/naufalHaidar12342/README.md

 - 👯 I’m looking to collaborate on website project and especially Android app project
 - 📫 How to reach me: [Telegram](https://t.me/heydar12342)
 - 😄 Pronouns: He/Him.
 Or you just call me Haidar or Naufal.
-- ⚡ Fun fact: Somehow i feel sleepy all time back at high school.
-And until nowaday
+- ⚡ Fun fact: Somehow i feel sleepy between 10-11 am, all the way back at high school.
+And until nowaday.
+I guess I'm not morning person 😭🤣

-## Most used language
+## Most used language 🗣️

 Here's a list of programming language that mostly used in my repository.